Language

 Optimal angle for max range 45°

-Click + button to add trajectories and compare different launch parameters side by side
+Click the + button to add up to 3 trajectories and compare launches side by side

 Hover over the trajectory curve to see position, time, and velocity at any point

-Use gravity presets to see how projectiles behave on different planets
+Use the gravity presets to see how projectiles behave on different planets

-The optimal angle changes when launching from an elevated position
+The optimal angle drops below 45° when launching from an elevated position

 Want to learn more?
 Read documentation →